 5. BEP/MEP project: mRNA NEXT

-By coating solid-state nanopores with nucleoporins produced in-house, we use a current-base reading of single transport events of macromolecules through the biomimetic NPC.
-In addition to this, you will be directly involved in experimental design, trained on protein production, molecular biology techniques, single molecule nanopore technology and QCM-D, in a unique combination of interdisciplinary methods.
+You will be directly involved in experimental design, trained on protein production, molecular biology techniques, single molecule nanopore technology and QCM-D, in a unique combination of interdisciplinary methods at the merge of cell biology, biochemistry and nanotechnology.

 We are looking for independent and enthusiast Master/Bachelor students with Physics, Biology, or interdisciplinary background.
 International students are especially encouraged to apply.